US, Israel successfully test missile defense system in Alaska, officials say

 Meanwhile, Iran has held a British-flagged oil tanker and its 23 crew members captive since July 19 when the ship was seized by the Islamic Revolutionary Guard Corps (IRGC) in the Strait of Hormuz.
 Iranian officials have said the action was in retaliation for Britain’s role in impounding an Iranian supertanker off the coast of Gibraltar earlier this month.

 The UK Ministry of Defense on Sunday announced the arrival of another British warship in the Persian Gulf to escort merchant vessels.
-Her Majesty' Forces said 35 British tankers have been escorted in recent days.
+Her Majesty's Forces said 35 British tankers have been escorted in recent days.

 Fox News’ Lucas Tomlinson, Bradford Betz and The Associated Press contributed to this report.